 “Should I write this piece of code for implementing this new functionality by adding/editing the theme files themselves or should I write it in a plugin?”

-It’s a question that I have come across more than once, but I think there are a series of questions that I can ask myself before jumping into writing any code.
+It’s a question that I have come across more than once.
+However, I think there are a series of questions that I can ask myself before jumping into writing any code.

-Usually, the answers to these, lies in the true definition of a theme and the true definition of a plugin, but we tend to overlook it many a times and concentrate more on getting the functionality done as soon as possible ignoring the fact where this code should actually be.
+Usually, the answers to these lie in the true definition of a theme and the true definition of a plugin.
+But we tend to overlook it many times.
+We often concentrate more on getting the functionality done ignoring the fact where this code should actually be.

 Drawing the line based on the feature

-This isn’t to oversimplify the process because I realize there is some overlap, so there isn’t a hard line to be drawn, but I think there needs to be a significant point at which we know when something should be a child theme or a plugin.
+This isn’t to oversimplify the process because I realize there is some overlap.
+So there isn’t a hard line to be drawn.
+However, I think there needs to be a significant point at which we know when something should be a child theme or a plugin.